signalkuppe/pequeno/README.md

 ## Cli options

-you can run the pequeno command with this options
+you can run the pequeno command with these options

 -   `--verbose` for verbose output
 -   `--clean` cleans the destination folder